Viewing Lineage Information for Impala Data

 to the point where the data was first loaded into Impala.

-When you have tables where you need to track or control access to sensitive information at the column level, see Enabling Sentry Authorization for Impala for how to implement column-level security.
-You set up authorization using the Sentry framework, create views that refer to specific sets of columns, and then assign authorization privileges to those views rather than the underlying tables.
+When you have tables where you need to track or control access to sensitive information at the column level, see Impala Authorization for how to implement column-level security.
+You set up authorization using the Ranger framework, create views that refer to specific sets of columns, and then assign authorization privileges to those views rather than the underlying tables.

 Lineage Data for Impala